jbhopkins/bioxtasraw/docs/source/tutorial/s2_align.rst

 or an electron density to a PDB file.
 In this context, one model (the reference) is the high resolution

 #.
-Open the Electron Density Alignment window by selection Tools->Electron
+Open the Electron Density Alignment window by selecting Tools->Electron
     Density (DENSS) Alignment from the menu bar

     |align_denss_menu_png|